 Your shaving technique may be causing your skin problems.
 For the sake of convenience, many of us use multi-blade razors.
-While multi-blade razors work well in that they shave close to your skin, but they can cause razor burns, razor bumps, and ingrown hairs.
-To avoid these conditions try switching to a single or double blade razor.
+While multi-blade razors work well in that they shave close to your skin, they can cause razor burns, razor bumps, and ingrown hairs.
+To avoid these conditions try switching to a single or double-blade razor.
 Make sure you wet your skin and hair properly before you shave and abstain from stretching your skin taut as you shave.
 Use a shaving cream that contains moisturizing agents and always shave in the direction of hair growth.
 Most importantly change your blade frequently to minimize irritation.

 Hydrate Your Skin

 Use a good quality moisturizer daily.
 For best results, moisturize your face and body soon after you shower or shave so that the skin is still damp.
 Moisturizing your skin traps water in your skin thus reducing the appearance of fine lines and making your skin look more youthful.

 Use Adequate Sun Protection